My Research Projects

 Public health informatics

 This is what I worked on in my masters, and I kept working on similar projects in my spare time now as well: using large language model to uncover information from social media data.
-I learned this public health paradigm from excellent Dr. Yulin Hswen.
-Whenever a major public health event with time sensitivity happens, such as natural disaster, social media is a great resource to learn about the public opinions on potential damages, and what people want to address the most.
+I learned this public health research paradigm from excellent Dr. Yulin Hswen.
+Whenever a major public health event with time sensitivity happens, such as natural disaster, social media is a great resource for learning public opinions on potential damages, and what people want to address the most.

 You might recall from your personal experience with Twitter (now X): when you go to the search bar and click on a hashtag, you might be able see several thousands of Tweets.
-It means that it’s almost impossible to manually process all of them and summarize the important things timely.
-The great thing is, you can batch process them with topic models such as LDA and BERTopic, which can return “topics” of the texts you input.
-You can also use VADER which is a word-to-emotion dictionary to tell if the text resembles positive or negative feelings.
+It means that it’s almost impossible to manually process and summarize all of them timely.
+The great thing is, you can batch process them with topic models such as LDA and BERTopic, which return “topics” of the text inputs.
+You can also use VADER which is a word-to-emotion dictionary to score the texts regarding their positiveness.

-Here comes the scientific question: how do you tell the emotion of each topic, and how much are each topic being discussed?
-In this paper, I made a little tweak on what we have in the toolbox and calculated similarity of each tweet to find out about tweet-topic assignment and topic discussion frequency.
+Hex logo that says "rainfall" Here comes the scientific question: how do you tell the emotion of each topic, and how much are each topic being discussed?
+In this paper, I made a little tweak on what we have in the toolbox and quantified similarity of each tweet to find out about tweet-topic assignment and topic discussion frequency.
 We also observed correlation between rainfall and tweet frequency (for a drought event).

 This paper is published in Int.
 J. Environ.
 Res.
 Public Health.
 I also helped acquiring and processing similar data on a dementia caregiver paper with Dr.Hswen, published in Artificial Intelligence in Health.